signal2action/About-us/README.md

 ## 🔍 What We Cover:
 - Practical detection engineering with SIEMs and EDRs
-- Building automation workflows using SOAR tools (like Sentinel, Logic Apps)
+- Building automation workflows using SOAR tools
 - Using AI agents to automate lab creation, rule building, and attack simulation
 - Breaking down complex concepts into real-world use cases and visual demos